-Data - PC Database Screen
+Data - Advanced PC Database

 Known PCs This lists all current entries.
 Data displayed is name (IP Address) type .
 The "type" indicates whether the PC is connected to the LAN.
-Name If adding a new PC to the list, enter its name here.
+PC Properties Name If adding a new PC to the list, enter its name here.
 It is best if this matches the PC's "hostname".
-IP Address Enter the IP Address of the PC.
-The PC will be sent a "ping" to determine its hardware address.
-If the PC is not available (not connected, or not powered On) you will not be able to add it.
-Buttons Refresh Update the data on screen.